Reducing costs and maximizing efficiency are winning strategies for profitability.

-The future (and fate) of the coal industry hinges on constant innovation and the adoption of smarter, more efficient ways of doing business.
+The future (and fate) of the energy and industrial industry hinges on constant innovation and the adoption of smarter, more efficient ways of doing business.
 Industry Expert, Ron Bennett, talks about the most effective measures needed to adapt to coming changes.

 Ron Bennett has spent most of his life around coal.
 After working in the magnetite industry for 25 years he joined Polydeck 17 years ago in a sales position.
-Today, he is a Senior Industry Expert with the company, where he puts his depth of knowledge and years of experience to use as the lead application advisor for their entire coal division.
+Today, he is a Senior Industry Expert with the company, where he puts his depth of knowledge and years of experience to use as the lead application advisor for their entire energy and industrial division.